Black Knight (Marvel Comics): History

 Dolan was drawn to this second Blade, and once again became Bloodwraith.
 Crystal retrieved the original Blade, and The Vision threatened to destroy it if Bloodwraith did not surrender.
 Bloodwraith tossed the alternate Blade aside and reclaimed his own.
 Crystal picked up the second Blade and said it would be important to the future of the Inhumans.
 Bloodwraith was last known to have the Blade in his possession in Slorenia, where he was trapped by the Scarlet Witch.

 At some point Dracula replaced Dane Whitman's blade with a fake one (see below), and the real Blade came to be in Iraq and was secured by the Vatican after it was found by Opus Dei in a purging of a vampire nest.
 The Vatican sent a new Black Knight assassin (Augustine du Lac) to kill Black Panther, who took it from the Knight for his own uses.
 Black Panther used the blade in several battles, including the Skrull invasion.

 Upon learning the blade was fake for a second time, Dane Whitman retrieved the real blade from Black Panther's Wakandan nation where he was presented it by Queen Ororo T'Challa.

-During War of the Realms event, when Malekith attacked Black Knight, Union Jack, and Spitfire, he acquired the Ebony Blade and was ready to kill them until the War Avengers arrived.
+During War of the Realms event when Malekith attacked Black Knight, Union Jack, and Spitfire, he acquired the Ebony Blade and was ready to kill them until the War Avengers arrived.

-It comes to light in King in Black that the wizard Merlin had lied about how a wielder uses the cursed sword.
+In King in Black, it is revealed that the wizard Merlin had lied about how a wielder uses the cursed sword.
 Knull, primordial dark god of all symbiotes, revealed it only gives its true power to those who prove to be the most "baneful" and hate-filled of individuals, not those who are pure in body and mind; it takes one who is able to come to grips with their own faults and push on despite them to utilize what the evil deity described as World Ender.

-The sword also gives its users a state of resurrective immortality wherein if the wielder were to fall in battle, a blood offering of sorts can be used to restore them to life.
+The sword also gives its users a state of resurrective immortality; if the wielder were to fall in battle, a blood offering of sorts can be used to restore them to life.